intel-unesp-mcp/infieri2019-session1/README.md

 energy-efficient execution of High Performance Computing (HPC) applications utilizing massive thread parallelism, vector arithmetic and streamlined memory access.
-The term “Many Integrated Core” is used to distinguish the Intel® Xeon Phi™ product family from the “Multi-Core” family of Intel Xeon® processors.
+The term “Many Integrated Core” is used to distinguish the Intel Xeon Phi product family from the “Multi-Core” family of Intel Xeon processors.

-The Xeon Phi™ card can be thought of as a computer board containing the coprocessor silicon chip with up to 61 cores, their associated caches, and memory controllers, which is in turn surrounded by GDDR5 memory chips, a flash memory, a system management controller, sensors, and miscellaneous electronics and connectors to attach it into a host computer system.
-The whole coprocessor card is what is commonly just called the Xeon Phi™ coprocessor.
+The Xeon Phi card can be thought of as a computer board containing the coprocessor silicon chip with up to 61 cores and their associated caches and memory controllers, which is in turn surrounded by GDDR5 memory chips, a flash memory, a system management controller, sensors, and miscellaneous electronics and connectors to attach it into a host computer system.
+The whole coprocessor card is what is commonly just called the Xeon Phi coprocessor.
 A schematic view of the key components of the coprocessor card is shown in Figure 1.
 The flash memory is used to store the coprocessor bootstrap code, similar to the BIOS in an Intel Xeon® processor platform.
 The System Management Controller (SMC) handles information coming from sensors that measure temperature, voltage, and current.
-The different Xeon Phi™ coprocessor models vary on such factors as number of cores, memory size and speed, thermal solutions and form factor.
+The different Xeon Phi coprocessor models vary on such factors as number of cores, memory size and speed, thermal solutions and form factor.